Samuel Bickerton Harman

-Samuel Bickerton Harman (20 December 1819 – 26 March 1892) was a Canadian lawyer, accountant, politician, civil servant, and Mayor of Toronto from 1869–1870.
+Samuel Bickerton Harman (20 December 1819 – 26 March 1892) was a Canadian lawyer, accountant, politician, civil servant, and Mayor of Toronto from 1869 to 1870.

 Early life

 Harman was born in Brompton, London, England, to Samuel Harman, West Indian planter and office holder, and Dorothy Bruce Murray.
 After graduating from King's College School in London, he became a clerk with the Colonial Bank at its Barbados branch in 1840, and in 1843 became accountant and later manager of its Grenada branch.
 He married Georgiana Huson, the daughter of a Barbadian planter, in Toronto in 1842.

 He returned to England in 1847 and moved to Upper Canada the following year in order to tend to some investments of his wife's family.
 By the early 1850s, he was reading law, and was called to the bar in 1855.
 He would serve as a bencher of the Law Society of Upper Canada from 1869 to 1871.

 Harman was involved in many significant activities concerning Toronto's upper class: